BUPROPION (byoo PROE pee on) is used to treat depression.

 stimulant medicines for attention disorders, weight loss, or to stay awake

 If you miss a dose, skip the missed dose and take your next tablet at the regular time.
+There should be at least 8 hours between doses.
 Do not take double or extra doses.

 Keep out of the reach of children.